 - Do you even want to do so?

-Some stores have the team knowledge, the bandwidth, and the expertise to fully utilize a robust tool on their own.
+Some stores have the team knowledge, the bandwidth, and the expertise to fully utilize a robust search tool on their own.
 Other stores can quickly drown with an identical solution.

 Along the same lines of losing your data equity, what happens to any merchandising campaigns you’ve set up?

-Ensure the merchandising being offered is compatible with your way of doing business.
+Ensure merchandising being offered is compatible with your way of doing business.
 At the very least, make sure the differences are not going to limit your ability to create, monitor, and optimize your merchandising in the future.

-You will probably have to change a few things moving forward, just make sure you’re not throwing out the baby with the bathwater – meaning, don’t force yourself to re-learn what works and what doesn’t when it comes to merchandising.
+You will probably have to change a few things moving forward.
+Just make sure you’re not throwing out the baby with the bathwater – meaning, don’t force yourself to re-learn what works and what doesn’t when it comes to merchandising.

-Do you get adequate training on the new tool or are you thrown into the deep-end and expected to swim on your own?
+Do you get adequate training on the new search tool or are you thrown into the deep-end and expected to swim on your own?
 Can you swim?